Jemoka/blag/content/posts/KBhsoftware_dev_starter_pack.md

 Development on Windows is like cooking on campfire.
 Doable, useful for specific things, but not great overall.
 If you must use a PC, put [Debian/Ubuntu/some easy to use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) on it.
 Windows is just terrible.

+I should add that Microsoft started doing Windows Subsystem for Linux: <https://docs.microsoft.com/en-us/windows/wsl/install>, which apparently have been pretty good.
+So worth taking a shot if you are stuck on Windows.

 ### \*nix Terminal {#nix-terminal}